+One of the most common examples of machine learning in healthcare.
 Identification and diagnosis of different diseases and complex ailments such as cancers and genetic diseases are considered hard-to-diagnose resulting in patients finding out that their diseases have progressed.
 With machine learning, the process of identifying the disease and being able to diagnose appropriately at earlier stages becomes possible.
 Integrating cognitive computing with genome-based tumor sequencing, IBM Watson Genomics found that it can help in making a fast diagnosis.

-Other healthcare systems are also developing artificial intelligence to develop faster diagnoses while providing immediate treatment to diseases; working by gathering patients’ data, monitoring their health and offering steps to further improve health and prevent the progression of diseases.
+Other healthcare systems are also developing artificial intelligence to develop faster diagnoses while providing immediate treatment to diseases; working by gathering patients’ data, monitoring their health, and offering steps to further improve health and prevent the progression of diseases.
 With machine learning in the healthcare system, diseases that are progressive and damaging to health can be prevented and treated promptly.

-ResApp Health is also known as a respiratory health application that helps in identification and diagnosis of respiratory health problems.
+ResApp Health is also known as a respiratory health application that helps in the identification and diagnosis of respiratory health problems.
 This smartphone application provides a simple diagnostic test wherein users can cough into their phones while using the app and its machine learning-based algorithm will be able to diagnose whether it is an infection or a budding respiratory problem.
 With this, people can easily manage their respiratory health preventing the development of the disease.

 2. Drug Discovery and Manufacturing

-The incorporation of machine learning into drug discovery and manufacturing has made it easier at the early stages of drug screening compound and estimation of the drug’s success rate based on biological factors.
+The incorporation of machine learning into drug discovery and manufacturing has made it easier at the early stages of drug screening compounds and estimation of the drug’s success rate based on biological factors.
 Pharmaceutical companies have started using machine learning for the development of precision medicine allowing doctors to identify mechanisms for multifactorial diseases.